 Some thoughts on recent work - 2018

-My recent body of work explores the process of painting as the cultivation of Space Gardens; wherein pictorial space, virtual space and outer space are intertwined as overlays of variegated mark making and swaths of color form mesh-works or plots of energy for potential growth within an entropic lattice.
+My recent work explores the process of painting as the cultivation of Space Gardens; wherein pictorial space, virtual space and outer space are intertwined as overlays of variegated mark making form plots of energy for potential growth within an entropic lattice.
 My work in public space extends this canvas to explore projects in relation to their context, history and contribution to the public commons.
 My studio work continues to draw on a poetic and speculative text that I wrote called the ELECTRIC SPACE GARDENERS which like the visual work is an expression of hybridity, a slippage in protean realms where the codes of nature, humanity, and culture flow freely.
 In some ways I'm still working through the promise ushered in with cybernetic rainbows and psychedelic Thoreau gardens that I inherited as a child in the Edenic “back to the land” ethos of the 70’s and the waves of it's utopian and dystopic pitfalls.
 Taken within the current backdrop of anxiety around environmental change, I’m curious about how these narratives are being rebooted in our collective imaginations and our roles in co-creating them.
 Alongside these reflections, the paintings stem from a personal desire to see what may unexpectedly unfold in the spontaneous process of making them.